Adeline Miles MSc BSc MCSP FHEA

-Adeline is a senior lecturer in Cardiff Met with particular interest in the influence of gender on lower limb injuries and non contact ACL injuries.
-Her background in rehabilitation is utilised in her professional and teaching career as a physiotherapist, and year tutor and module leader in the MSc Sport Conditioning, Rehabilitation and Massage undergraduate degree.
+Adeline is a senior lecturer in Cardiff Met with a particular interest in lower limb injuries with her PhD focusing on the prevention and rehabilitation of hamstring injuries.
+Her background in rehabilitation is utilised in her professional and teaching career as a physiotherapist, Programme Director, module leader, and lecturer on the MSc Sport Rehabilitation Programme and lecturer on the BSc Sport Conditioning, Rehabilitation and Massage Programme.

 Alice Rees - Sports Massage Clinic Manager